‡ smart urban pioneers idea contest.

 The business idea should focus on either “Urban Living Solutions,” “Urban Electrical Solutions,” or “Urban Environmental Solutions.”
 These 3-minute pitch parcours are assessed by a jury of experts under the aegis of Head of smart Dr. Annette Winkler and the final will be streamed live on social media on September 17th.

-Expect an intense competition and event: Following the final round on the main stage of the me Convention, three outstanding projects receive prize money for their business idea – and the winner can expect additional help and valuable feedback as part of the year-long smart urban pioneers support program.
+Expect an intense competition and event: Following the final round, three outstanding projects receive prize money for their business idea – and the winner can expect additional help and valuable feedback as part of the year-long smart urban pioneers support program.

 Pitch-perfect visions for the urban future